sanjayws/OMNIGuides/Building-on-Top-of-Chatwoot:-Importing-Existing-Contacts-and-Creating-Conversations.md

 ### Use the API to create conversation

-APIs : https://www.postman.com/chatwoot/workspace/chatwoot-apis ( /application apis/conversations/create)
+APIs : https://www.postman.com/OMNI/workspace/OMNI-apis ( /application apis/conversations/create)
 the source id parameter will be the twilio phone number in this case.

-### Send the outboud message using API or redirect the user to chatwoot
+### Send the outboud message using API or redirect the user to OMNI
-Redirect the user to chatwoot conversation UI so they can type and send the message or use the APIs APIs : https://www.postman.com/chatwoot/workspace/chatwoot-apis ( /application apis/conversations/send message) use the above mentioned conversation ID
+Redirect the user to OMNI conversation UI so they can type and send the message or use the APIs APIs : https://www.postman.com/OMNI/workspace/OMNI-apis ( /application apis/conversations/send message) use the above mentioned conversation ID